Nusiq/regolith-filters/system_template/README.md

 - `systems: list[str]` - a list of glob patterns to match the system folders that should be processed.
 The default value is `["**/*"]` which means that all system folders will be processed.
+- `log_path: str` - a path for outputting the log file with the information about which files are responsible for creating the output files in what way.
+If omitted, the log will not be generated.
+The path is relative to root of the project (next to the `config.json` file).

 # Examples
 There is an example in the `test` subfolder of this filter.